 Tectonica is lucky to have one of the best teams on the planet!
 Meet Kendall Bendheim

 Tectonica is lucky to have one of the best teams on the planet.
 To help you get to know the amazing folks that make up our team, we'll be sharing interviews with different team members.
-Here, Kendall shares with us about her experience in Tectonica and the way in which she sees digital organising now and in the future.
+Check out this interview with Kendall Bendheim, who has previously worked for Tectonica as a developer, an account manager and more recently has taken on a new role as Tectonica’s Head of Accounts.
+Check out our interview below where she describes how she found herself in this work, how her views on digital organising have evolved since first joining Tectonica, and what she’s most excited about for the future.

 How did you end up working in this field?